Mixed-norm Herz-type Besov-Triebel-Lizorkin spaces: Introduction

 \section{Introduction}

-Many families of function spaces play a central role in analysis, in particular in the analysis of partial differential equation.
-Some example of these spaces can be mentioned such as: H\"{o}lder spaces, Bessel potential spaces, Besov spaces and Triebel-Lizorkin spaces.
+Many families of function spaces play a central role in analysis, particularly in the study of partial differential equations.
+Classical examples include H\"{o}lder spaces, Bessel potential spaces, Besov spaces, and Triebel-Lizorkin spaces.

-In recent years many researchers have modified the classical spaces and have generalized the classical results to these modified ones.
-For example Besov-Morrey spaces which have been studied in \cite{KoYa94}.
-For a general theory on these spaces see \cite{KoYa94}, \cite{Ma194}, \cite{Ma203}, \cite {Sata07} and \cite{HWang09}.
-Another example can be mentioned, that is the Herz-type Besov and Triebel-Lizorkin spaces.
-They are modeled on Besov spaces and Triebel-Lizorkin spaces, but the underlying norm is of $\dot{K} _{p}^{\alpha ,q}$ type rather than $L^{p}$; see \cite{XuYang05}.
+In recent years, considerable attention has been devoted to the development of modified versions of these classical spaces and to the extension of fundamental results to these more general settings.
+One notable example is provided by Besov-Morrey spaces, which were introduced and studied in \cite {KoYa94}; see also \cite{Ma194,Ma203,Sata07,HWang09} for further developments.
+Another important example is given by Herz-type Besov and Triebel-Lizorkin spaces.
+These spaces are modeled on the classical Besov and Triebel-Lizorkin scales, but their underlying norm is of Herz type, $\dot{K} _{p}^{\alpha,q}$, or $K_{p}^{\alpha,q}$, rather than the usual Lebesgue norm $L^{p}$; see \cite{XuYang05}.

-The interest in Herz-type Besov-Triebel-Lizorkin spaces comes not only from theoretical reasons but also from their applications to several classical problems in analysis.
-In \cite{LuYang97}, Lu and Yang introduced the Herz-type Sobolev and Bessel potential spaces.
-They gave some applications to partial differential equations.
-Y. Tsutsui \cite{T11} has considered the Cauchy problem for Navier-Stokes equations on Herz spaces and weak Herz spaces.
-In \cite{Dr22.Banach} the author studied the Cauchy problem for the semilinear parabolic equations
+The interest in Herz-type Besov-Triebel-Lizorkin spaces stems not only from their rich theoretical structure but also from their applications to several classical problems in analysis.
+In \cite{LuYang97}, Lu and Yang introduced Herz-type Sobolev and Bessel potential spaces and applied them to partial differential equations.
+Later, Tsutsui \cite{T11} investigated the Cauchy problem for the Navier-Stokes equations in Herz and weak Herz spaces.
+More recently, in \cite{Dr22.Banach}, the author studied the Cauchy problem for the semilinear parabolic equation

-with initial data in Herz-type Triebel-Lizorkin spaces and under some suitable conditions on $G$.
+with initial data belonging to Herz-type Triebel-Lizorkin spaces under suitable assumptions on the nonlinear term $G$.

-Recently, in \cite{ZYZ22} the authors have introduced a class of mixed-norm Herz spaces, which is a natural generalization of mixed-norm Lebesgue spaces.
-They gave their dual spaces and obtained the Riesz-Thorin interpolation theorem on such spaces.
-Also, they established both the boundedness of the Hardy-Littlewood maximal operator and the Fefferman--Stein vector-valued maximal inequality on such spaces.
+Recently, Zhang, Yang, and Zhang \cite{ZYZ22} introduced a class of mixed-norm Herz spaces, providing a natural extension of mixed-norm Lebesgue spaces.
+They characterized the corresponding dual spaces, established a Riesz-Thorin interpolation theorem, and proved both the boundedness of the Hardy-Littlewood maximal operator and the Fefferman-Stein vector-valued maximal inequality in this setting.

-Also, the authors in \cite{ZYZ22} have proposed the study of Besov and Triebel-Lizorkin spaces and other smooth function spaces based on mixed-norm Herz spaces.
+Furthermore, the authors of \cite{ZYZ22} proposed the study of Besov and Triebel-Lizorkin spaces, as well as other smooth function spaces, built upon mixed-norm Herz spaces.